ASaiM/hmp_mock_tests/doc/report/report.md

     - \usepackage{pdflscape}
     - \usepackage{array}
     - \usepackage{multirow}
-abstract: "The HMP metagenomes mock pilot represents the shotgun sequencing of HMP even and staggered Mock communities, distributed to each of the four HMP sequencing centers.
-The goal of the pilot was to test the sequencing protocol and to evaluate accuracy and consistency between centers.\\

-These controlled datasets are available in [*EBI metagenomics* database](https://www.ebi.ac.uk/metagenomics/projects/SRP004311), with taxonomic and functional analyses obtained with [*EBI metagenomics* pipeline (version 1.0)](https://www.ebi.ac.uk/metagenomics/pipelines/1.0).\\
+abstract: "The HMP metagenomes mock pilot is a project with metagenomic shotgun sequences from a controlled microbiota community (with 22 known microbial species).
+Two datasets are available: even and staggered mock communities.
+These controlled datasets are available in [*EBI metagenomics* database](https://www.ebi.ac.uk/metagenomics/projects/SRP004311).\\

-We analyzed these datasets with the workflow available with ASaiM Galaxy instance and compared taxonomic and functional results with the ones available on [*EBI metagenomics* database](https://www.ebi.ac.uk/metagenomics/projects/SRP004311).\\
+We analyzed these datasets with the workflow available with ASaiM Galaxy instance and compared taxonomic and functional results with the ones obtained with [*EBI metagenomics* pipeline (version 1.0)](https://www.ebi.ac.uk/metagenomics/pipelines/1.0).\\

-Details about these analyses (scripts, parameters, ...) are available on a [dedicated GitHub repository](https://github.com/ASaiM/hmp_mock_tests).
+Details about these analyses (workflows, scripts, results, parameters, ...) are available on a [dedicated GitHub repository](https://github.com/ASaiM/hmp_mock_tests).
 "
 ---

 # Data

 Two datasets are [available](https://www.ebi.ac.uk/metagenomics/projects/SRP004311) for this project.
-The first dataset ([SRR072233](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121011/runs/SRR072233/results/versions/1.0)) is a genomic mixture from 22 bacterial strains (Table \ref{expected_species}) containing equimolar ribosomal RNA operon counts per organism.
-The second dataset ([SRR072232](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121012/runs/SRR072232/results/versions/1.0#ui-id-10)) contains also a genomic mixture from the same 22 bacterial strains (Table \ref{expected_species}) but the ribosomal RNA operon counts vary by up to four orders of magnitude per organism (Table \ref{expected_species})
+The first dataset ([SRR072232](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121012/runs/SRR072232/results/versions/1.0#ui-id-10)) contains a genomic mixture of 22 microbial species (Table \ref{expected_species}) where the ribosomal RNA operon counts vary by up to four orders of magnitude per organism (Table \ref{expected_species}).
+The second dataset ([SRR072233](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121011/runs/SRR072233/results/versions/1.0)) is a genomic mixture from 22 same microbial species (Table \ref{expected_species}) containing equimolar ribosomal RNA operon counts per organism.
+After shotgun sequencing, first dataset (SRR072232) is constitued of 1,225,169 metagenomic sequences and the second dataset of 1,386,198 metagenomic sequences.

 \newpage
 \thispagestyle{empty}